gradio-app/gradio/CONTRIBUTING.md

 bash scripts/build_frontend.sh
 ```

-### Install testing requirements
+### Install development requirements

-In order to be able to run the Python unit tests, do the following:
+In order to be able to run the Python linter, formatter, and unit tests, do the following:

 - Navigate to the repo folder and install test requirements (note that it is highly recommended to use a virtual environment running **Python 3.9** since the versions are pinned)